Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/other.md

 The stow-procedure takes about 5 seconds, with the light indicating the current status.

-Note that the stow-position is held electrically and can not be held without power.
+>💡 The stow-position is held electrically and can not be held without
+> power.
 Un-powered, the pod swings freely with force.
-Taking off without first applying power to the pod, or flying with the pod being powered off, will cause the pod to leave the stow position.
-Outside of the stow position, the system will get damaged through hazards and whenever it is forcefully moved into its gimbal limits.
-Damage will not only offset the boresight position, but also affect other properties, such as movement speed and similar.
+Taking off without first
+> applying power to the pod, or flying with the pod being powered off, will cause
+> the pod to leave the stow position.
+Outside of the stow position, the system
+> will get damaged through hazards and whenever it is forcefully moved into its
+> gimbal limits.
+Damage will not only offset the boresight position, but also
+> affect other properties, such as movement speed and similar.

 ## Cooling